Curated OER

 Country Life City Life

-In this dialogue worksheet, students read a dialogue which compares the city life with the country life.
+In this dialogue instructional activity, students read a dialogue which compares the city life with the country life.
 The students use the dialogue to answer 10 multiple choice questions.

 Curated OER